 “No way… He wants a Burst Strider!?”

 It was a recent creation of Davis.
 They were black leather shoes with a square buckle, which gave them an unassuming design on the outside, but they had a different inside story.
 Successfully crammed into the pair of compact footwear were the mechanisms of a double-barreled shotgun, allowing a blast of dual shells from a compartment below the heels.
 Not long after their production, they were mass recalled and tossed into a pile of rejections.
-The most common complaints from buyers included unbearable heat to the user’s feet after firing a shell, and the hassle of reloading it after firing once.
+The most common complaints from buyers included unbearable heat to the user’s feet after firing a shell, heavy recoil, and the hassle of reloading after firing once.
 It was a lesson Davis learned the hard way of moving on to designing his next invention right after finishing another.
 His reputation as a weapon designer took a hit too.

-“I never touched them either,” his father continued to take a single sheet of paper from the pile on his right and sign it before putting it away into the growing pile on his left.
+“I never touched them either.”
+His father continued to take a single sheet of paper from the pile on his right and sign it before putting it away into the growing pile on his left.
 “But the client insisted the overheating and reloading issues won’t bother him, so I accepted his order.”